Distribution of values of higher derivatives of $L'(s,\chi)/L(s,\chi)$: Abstract

 \section{Abstract}

-In this article we study the value distribution theory for the first derivative of the logarithmic derivative of Dirichlet $L$-functions, generalizing certain results of Ihara, Matsumoto et. al. related to ``$M$-functions" for $\sigma = $ Re$(s) > 1$.
-We then discuss how things evolve for higher derivatives.
+In this article, we study the value distribution theory for the first derivative of the logarithmic derivative of Dirichlet $L$-functions, generalizing certain results of Ihara, Matsumoto et al. related to ``$M$-functions'' for $\sigma = \operatorname{Re}(s) > 1$.
+We then discuss the main obstruction toward generalization to higher derivatives.